 Starcraft Heroes – Sarah Kerrigan

 Trained as part of the Confederate “Ghost” program from an early age, Sarah Kerrigan was never given a chance to lead a normal life.
 The special neural programs used to dampen and pacify her latent psionic powers made her an introverted and solitary girl.
-After being forced to slay countless enemies of her Confederate masters, Sarah Kerrigan was eventually subjected to a of secret experiments instituted by the Confederate government.
+After being forced to slay countless enemies of her Confederate masters, Sarah Kerrigan was eventually subjected to a series of secret experiments instituted by the Confederate government.

 Planets Starcraft – Shiloh